iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 * UPD correction to remove an error message

 = 1.0 =
-* NEW Added select for glossary terms
+* NEW Added select for glosses
 * UPD Inline tooltips now integrated to TinyMCE Glossary button
-* UPD TinyMCE now recognize tooltips as like glossary terms
+* UPD TinyMCE now recognize tooltips as like glosses
 * UPD Removed "title" attribute on links with JS to allow search engine comprehension & disable double tooltips on some browsers (eg. Firefox)

 = 0.2.3 =